afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ## Conclusion

-So thats it!
+So that's it!
 We have a functional API with different roles.
 We learned how to work with oAuth in Chinchay, how to configure TheWall and the Chinchay Access Module.

 For further reading go to the [Chinchay Documentation](../docs)